Research on the rocks

 Join us for an immersive experience at the Wilderness Medicine Winter Workshop in the Vermont’s iconic Smugglers' Notch.
 Set against a stunning winter backdrop, this workshop is designed for healthcare professionals and outdoor enthusiasts looking to expand their skills in wilderness medicine.

 Participants will learn about and practice hands-on techniques for survival in the winter environment with expert guidance from wilderness medicine and rescue professionals.
-Context of actual rescues in the local mountains will be used as background for learning.
-Participants will gain knowledge and experience with important survival concepts such as field management and prevention of hypothermia and frostbite, shelter building, fire starting, signaling and navigation, equipment and preparation, and winter travel safety.
+Context of actual rescues in the local mountains will be used as background for learning with a specific focus on learning through simulation.
+Participants will gain knowledge and experience with important survival concepts such as field management and prevention of hypothermia and frostbite, shelter building, equipment and preparation, and winter travel safety.
 The workshop will take place outside near the conference center and participants may optionally bring any of their own survival equipment for testing or practice should they desire.

 Real-world scenarios will simulate the unique challenges of providing medical care in remote, snowy environments.
 The workshop also offers the chance to connect with fellow attendees who share a passion for outdoor adventure and emergency medicine.